jquindiagan/surfs_up/README.md

 ## Summary

 While the difference in the lowest temperatures for the month is eight percent, there is only a two to three percent difference in other areas such as the average and highest temperatures.
+We can conclude that the surf and ice cream shop business can be sustainable year-round.

 ### Additional queries